hamedhpajouh/hamedhpajouh/README.md

 - 🍓 **LiboBerry**: As a co-founder, I'm at the forefront, driving cutting-edge research and development projects to bolster cybersecurity tools and methodologies.
 [Visit LiboBerry](https://www.liboberry.com/)
 - 🔒 **Privacy of LLMs**: Delving deep into the nuances of LLM privacy, crafting solutions to shield user data, and upholding the sanctity of confidentiality.

-## 📘 Noteworthy Research
+## 📘 Noteworthy Research & Contributions

+- **A Method and System for Adversarial Malware Threat Prevention and Adversarial Sample Generation**: This invention offers a firewall to protect AI-based malware detection systems against adversarial attacks.
+It's a significant stride in the realm of cybersecurity, ensuring robust protection against evolving threats.

 📌 A two-layer dimension reduction and two-tier classification model for anomaly-based intrusion detection in IoT backbone networks
-📌 A deep recurrent neural network-based approach for Internet of things malware threat hunting
+📌 A deep recurrent neural network based approach for Internet of Things malware threat hunting
 📌 A survey on IoT security: Requirements, challenges, and solutions
 📌 Two-tier network anomaly detection model: a machine learning approach
 📌 Cryptocurrency malware hunting: A deep recurrent neural network approach